Ylvauk/Stacks-and-Queues/README.md

 ### Double-Ended Queues

-A Double-ended queue, or "deque", perform insertions and deletions at both ends of the queue.
+A double-ended queue, or "deque", perform insertions and deletions at both ends of the queue.
 They're usually implemented with doubly-linked lists or dynamic arrays.

 Have you ever been last in a long line at the grocery store only to see a cashier one lane over open up their register?
 Typically, that cashier will beckon to you to jump into their lane so you can be checked out right away.
 That’s basically what happens in a deque.